 Prismans and Graydians

-Throughout de Blob's mission to overthrow de peaceful if boring government, his adversaries (de Inkies) put up quite a fight to impede de Blob's path.
+Throughout de Blob's mission to overthrow the peaceful if boring government, his adversaries (the Inkies) put up quite a fight to impede de Blob's path.
 All de Blob needs to do to defeat them is smash them, or run 'em over with a quick charge.
 Just like everything else, different types of enemies have different paint point costs.
 A standard Inky, for instance, only costs five points to crush, whereas one in, say, a turret costs fifty.

-Haz-mat - Envelops de Blob in a bubble that protects him from hazards like ink and water, fire floor pads, among others.
+- Haz-mat - Envelops de Blob in a bubble that protects him from hazards like ink and water, fire floor pads, among others.

-Wreaking Ball - Transforms de Blob into a metal ball that can plow through enemies and allows him to sink into water.
+- Wreaking Ball - Transforms de Blob into a metal ball that can plow through enemies and allows him to sink into water.
 It also enables him to roll on magnetized surfaces.

 When playing solo, another player may join in as Blob's partner Pinky in an asymmetrical co-op mode.
-De second player is given control over a small reticule that can be used to gather small collectibles, attack enemies, and fire spare paint points onto Blob to keep him stocked.
+The second player is given control over a small reticule that can be used to gather small collectibles, attack enemies, and fire spare paint points onto Blob to keep him stocked.

 Xbox 360 Installation

-Installing de game on de Xbox 360 requires 6.0GB of hard drive space.
+Installing the game on the Xbox 360 requires 6.0GB of hard drive space.
 Loads are, on average, five seconds faster after installation is complete.